VentGrey/pynomo3/README.md

 Installation
 ------------
-See INSTALLATION.txt
+See INSTALLATION.md

 License
 -------
 see LICENSE.txt

- Copyright (C) 2007-2009  Leif Roschier
+ Copyright (C) 2007-2021  Leif Roschier, Omar Purata Funes

  This program is free software: you can redistribute it and/or modify